V5 User GuideLast Updated: 8/8/2025

 Additional statistics are availailable above the list including:

-Average value per click is the average conversion value per click.
+• Avg. value per click ($) – Average conversion value per click.

 Optimisation Performance